-When you sign the mortgage deed, this creates a standard security over your property.
-When your mortgage loan completes, it's important that we have a first ranking standard security over your property.
-This means there must not be any other securities on your property that take priority over ours.
+When you sign the mortgage deed, this creates a legal charge over your property.
+When your mortgage loan completes, it's important that we have a first legal charge over your property.
+This means there must not be any other mortgages on your property that take priority over ours.
 All the owners of your property must sign the mortgage deed.

-The standard security gives us rights over your property.
+The legal charge gives us rights over your property.
 This is our security for the money you owe us.
 These rights protect us so that if you break the agreement, we can sell your property to repay the money you owe us.
 This includes if you don't make your monthly payments in full and on time.
 We explain more about our rights in section 14 "What happens if you break the agreement with us".

 We'll keep our security over your property until you have repaid the money you owe.
-The standard security covers the money you owe us under the agreement that is secured by the mortgage deed.
-We explain what 'the money you owe us' means in
+The legal charge covers the money you owe us under the agreement that is secured by the mortgage deed.

+We explain what 'the money you owe us' means in section 4 "What you have to pay".

 We may consolidate (combine) our security under this agreement with any other security we have or at any time hold regarding any other money you owe us.
 We can do this even if you have kept your obligations under the agreement or any other security.
 This means we can require you to redeem both the security under this agreement and any other security at the same time.
 We can refuse to accept repayment of one security alone.
+This means that a restriction on using our right to consolidate our security, which is set out in the Property Acts, does not apply.

 The law sets out restrictions on how we can use our rights in relation to your property.
 These restrictions are set out in the Property Acts.
+The law also allows us not to apply these restrictions.
+If we didn't exclude this restriction, we wouldn't be able to exercise our right of consolidation.